opentensor/developer-docs/docs/sdk/env-vars.md

 ### `LOCALNET_SH_PATH`

-Full path to the `scripts/localnet.sh` file in the cloned `Subtensor` repository used to launch the local chain (including for e2e tests if the Docker image is not used).<br/>
+Full path to the `scripts/localnet.sh` file in the cloned `Subtensor` repository used to launch the local chain (including for e2e tests if the Docker image is not used).

 SDK skips running e2e tests if the variable is not set (used only together with the `USE_DOCKER` variable).

+### `SKIP_PULL`

+Controls whether the Docker image used for end-to-end tests should be pulled from a remote container registry (e.g. GitHub Container Registry) before the test run.
+This is useful in CI pipelines where a custom image is built and should not be overwritten by a remote version.

+- When `SKIP_PULL=0` (default), the test framework runs docker pull to ensure the latest version of the image is used.
+- When `SKIP_PULL=1`, the pull step is skipped.
+The tests will only run if the required Docker image is already available locally.